-That really depends on your home and your lifestyle.
-If you have a heated garage, then our super efficient 2” thick polyurethane doors offer a whopping 18.2 R-Value.
-If the space is not heated, or the garage is free-standing and not attached to the home, then a 6.4 or 9.0 R-Value might be more appropriate.
-We can help you choose the door that fits your home and budget best.
+The R-value you need depends on your home and lifestyle.
+If you have a heated garage, then our super-efficient 2-inch thick polyurethane doors offer a whopping 18.4 R-Value.
+If the space is not heated, or the garage is free-standing and not attached to the home, then a 6.4 or 9.0 R-value might be more appropriate.
+We will help you choose the door that fits your home and budget best.

 How long do you warranty your new garage doors and openers?

-All (non-commercial) residential garage doors and openers are covered for 3 years on both parts and labor.
+All non-commercial residential garage doors are covered for three years and garage door openers for one year on both parts and labor.
 This covers defects in materials and/or workmanship, and applies to the original purchaser only.
 Batteries are not covered.
 Warranty does not apply to businesses, groups, organizations, associations or similar entities.

 If that is what you wish, we will do everything in our power to get you back up and running.
-We perform miracles on a daily basis, and if it is at all salvageable, we will make it so.
-In the event that parts are no longer made, or it is just completely beyond repair, we can offer other options.
+We perform miracles daily, and if it is at all salvageable, we will make it so.
+If parts are no longer made, or it is just completely beyond repair, we can offer other options.
 We are here to help.